FSC Centres are all operating in a fully Covid-secure way, following Government guidelines. Find out more on our website.

 -There is an FSC Kids Fund and FSC Bursary Fund available to offer financial support to those who may not otherwise be able to visit us.

-- FSC Flatford Mill is part of FSC, an environmental education charity with 75 years’ experience of providing fieldwork and outdoor learning and a network of UK centres offering day and residential fieldwork opportunities.
+- FSC Juniper Hall is part of FSC, an environmental education charity with 75 years’ experience of providing fieldwork and outdoor learning and a network of UK centres offering day and residential fieldwork opportunities.

 -Our charity works in many other ways to create a world where everyone feels connected to the environment including through projects working in local communities and lobbying government to include fieldwork in the curriculum.

-Curriculum topics available: Plants, Animals including humans, Living things and habitats, Evolution and inheritance, Ecology and environment, Life Cycles, Minibeasts, Habitats, Underwater Animals and Habitats.
+Curriculum topics available: Plants, Animals including humans, Living things and habitats, Ecology and environment, Life Cycles, Minibeasts, Habitats, Underwater Animals and Habitats.

 We can offer a range of biology courses from KS2 to curriculum-based A level trips.
 KS2 pupils can look at a range of habitats, learning about microhabitats and how they provide the basic needs for living things.
 Pupils can learn to identify the different structures of plants and name a variety of common animals.
 We will mini beast hunt and observe them in their microhabitats.